 Will mining operations be halted at Sukari as a result of the court case?

-No. On 31 October 2012 our operating subsidiary in Egypt lodged an “objection to enforcement” with the Egyptian Civil Court.
-This had the effect of “staying” (postponing) the implementation of the initial court decision for an initial period.
-In addition, in conjunction with the formal appeal, Centamin applied to the SAC to suspend the initial decision until such time as the SAC is able to consider and rule on the merits of the appeal.
-As noted above, on 20 March 2013, the SAC reviewed the exploitation lease and other submissions and upheld this application, thus suspending the initial decision and providing assurance that normal operations will be able to continue whilst the appeal process is underway.
-Not only did this mark important progress in the appeal, the outcome, we believe, provided positive indication that the SAC remains focussed on the key facts and arguments.
+No. As noted above on 20 March 2013, the SAC reviewed the exploitation lease and other submissions and ruled to suspend the initial decision, thus providing assurance that normal operations will be able to continue whilst the appeal process is underway.
+Not only did this mark important progress in the appeal, we believe, the outcome provided positive indication that the SAC remains focussed on the key facts and arguments.

 Does EMRA share your view regarding the merits (or lack thereof) of the case?